clclab/elm-labs/_sources/Bioacoustics_in_Praat.rst

     - In the Praat objects window, with the sine sound object selected, click ``Analyse Spectrum -`` and then ``To Spectrum...``.
 Accept the default settings by clicking OK.
     - Select the Spectrum object (if it isn't already selected) and visualize it by clicking the ``View & Edit`` button.
     - Study the window and play around with it for a while: click anywhere in the plot, drag the mouse.
 What does the x-axis represent?
 What does the y-axis represent?
     - Find the x-coordinate of the peak in the spectrum as precisely as possible.
-You'll probably need to zoom in a bit to do this accurately (tip: select the area around the peak you want to study and select ``Zoom to selection`` from the View menu at the top of the window, or press Ctrl-N).
+You'll probably need to zoom in a bit to do this accurately (tip: select the area around the peak you want to study and select ``Zoom to selection`` from the Frequency menu at the top of the window, or press Ctrl-N).
 What is the frequency of the sound?

 As you have heard, and seen, this sound is not particularly exciting.
 Let's look at a more interesting sound.